nacht-falter/sonic-explorers/README.md

     </details>

-9. Scroll down and choose the branch you want to deploy in the *Manual deploy* section.
+9. Scroll down and select the branch you want to deploy in the *Manual deploy* section.
 Now click on `Deploy Branch` for the first deployment of the application.

     <details>